shleemars/bazelbuild-intellij/README.md

 In the meantime, we'll try to maintain this repo as a version of the plugin that works outside of Google.
 We'll have it automatically pull in the latest from the official repo.
 If you spot good fixes that unbreak key issues in the main repo but aren't being merged, we'd love it if you'd help keep the fork working by filing a PR or issue here.
 But new issues should go in the main repo!

-## Key Issues Worked Around:
+## Key Issues Fixed:

 - Compiler wrapper breaks C++/NDK autocomplete: https://github.com/bazelbuild/intellij/issues/2285
+- External include paths break when you run a build: https://github.com/bazelbuild/intellij/issues/2766
-- Fix Blaze icon sneaking through for non-incremental sync, so the menus are more consistently Bazel: https://github.com/bazelbuild/intellij/issues/2762
+- Blaze icon sneaks through for non-incremental sync: https://github.com/bazelbuild/intellij/issues/2762

 # An IntelliJ plugin for [Bazel](http://bazel.build) projects